 - Chassis and Structural Components:

 The chassis structures and other vehicle parts are subjected to constant loads and stresses.
-Penetrant liquids are used to identify defects in welds, joints, and structural metal parts that could compromise vehicle safety.
+Liquid penetrant tests are used to identify defects in welds, joints, and structural metal parts that could compromise vehicle safety.

 - Body Repairs: